jasongilman/proto-repl/README.md

 An arbitrary set of selected Clojure code can be sent to the REPL by selecting the code and using the key binding `ctrl-, s` (Press ctrl and comma together, release, then press s).
 This allows sending multiple blocks of code at once.

-### Limitations

-These are known current limitations of Proto REPL.
-They may be addressed in the future.

-* Currently only works with Leiningen projects.
-* You can only start one REPL per Atom window.

 ## Installation

 `apm install proto-repl` or go to your Atom settings, select "+ Install" and search for "proto-repl".